Feedback

 Single Mode

-What it does: Single mode means to pick one specific monment.
+What it does: Single mode means to pick one specific moment.
 The tool captures exactly one selected frame.

 When to use it: You want to create a YouTube thumbnail for your next youtube project.
 A specific scene from a movie or a funny facial expression from a random video.
 Single mode is best for you to finish your task.